2024 NASCAR All-Star Race: Radio

 Motor Racing Network (MRN) continued their longstanding relationship with Speedway Motorsports to broadcast the race on radio.
 The lead announcers for the race's broadcast were Alex Hayden, Jeff Striegle, and 1989 winner of the All-Star Race Rusty Wallace.
-The network also have one announcer stationed in turn 4: Dave Moody.
+The network also had an announcer stationed in turn 4, Dave Moody.
 Lead Pit Reporter Steve Post, Brienne Pedigo and Chris Wilner were the network's pit lane reporters.
 The network's broadcast was also simulcasted on Sirius XM NASCAR Radio.